aws/aws-sdk-ruby/doc-src/services/default/client.md

 ## Credentials

-Credentials are loaded automatically from the following locations:
+Default credentials are loaded automatically from the following locations:

 * `ENV['AWS_ACCESS_KEY_ID']` and `ENV['AWS_SECRET_ACCESS_KEY']`
 * `Aws.config[:credentials]`
-* Shared credentials file, `~/.aws/credentials`
+* The shared credentials ini file at `~/.aws/credentials` ([more information](http://blogs.aws.amazon.com/security/post/Tx3D6U6WSFGOK2H/A-New-and-Standardized-Way-to-Manage-Credentials-in-the-AWS-SDKs))
-* EC2 Instance profile
+* From an instance profile when running on EC2

 You can also construct a credentials object from one of the following
 classes: